-employed auditors by all Internal are types of organizations to audit for management, much as the GAO does Internal auditors' for Congress. responsibilities vary considerably, depending on the employer.
+Internal auditors employed by all are types of organizations to audit for management, much as the GAO does auditors' responsibilities for Congress.
+Internal vary considerably, depending on the employer.
 Some internal audit staffs consist of only one or two employees doing routine compliance auditing.
 Other internal audit staffs may have more employees who have diverse responsibilities, than 100 including many outside the accounting area.
 Many internal auditors are involved in operational auditing or have expertise in evaluating computer systems.